You have the right to work in a place where integrity and safety are paramount

 Dutch is the prevailing language throughout the disputes procedure.
 The reason for this is that the disputes procedure is based on Dutch laws and regulations, including civil labour law, the Sectoral regulation on disputes for Dutch Universities and the Regulation on Disputes of the University of Twente.

 No costs are charged for the submission of a dispute.
 But you are liable to pay any costs you incur for legal assistance.
 In addition, you may also be required to pay translation costs.

-- Composition of Disputes Committee
+- Composition of Disputes committee (including annual report)